CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3(ms-innovation).md

 ### Task 1: Build your own HR/Payroll copilot locally

+**HR/Payroll Copilot**: The HR/Payroll Copilot is a locally hosted application designed to assist with HR and payroll-related tasks.
+It integrates with Azure OpenAI and Cognitive Search to perform functions such as:

+- **Employee Identity Verification**: Confirming employee identity based on provided credentials.
+- **Information Queries**: Answering questions related to HR policies, payroll schedules, or other employee concerns.
+- **Information Updates**: Allowing employees to submit requests for updates to their personal information, such as address changes, and logging these requests for HR review.

+By running this application locally, you can test and interact with its features to ensure it functions as intended before deployment in a production environment.

 1. In the LabVM, open File Explorer, navigate to the below-mentioned path, right-click on the `secrets.env` file, and select open with  **Visual Studio Code**.

    ```